 AdaptiBar is ready to help you through the real property transition.
 We have added 60 new Smart Online Flashcards to our flashcard bank, which now totals over 1,000 cards.
 The new flashcards include black letter law on the newly added topics and the topics that have expanded coverage.
 Our flashcards are a great way to learn or review the substantive material.

 Additionally, we have added new simulated questions.
-AdaptiBar prides itself on using the best licensed questions directly received from the NCBE, so that you can practice with real, past questions.
+AdaptiBar prides itself on using the best-licensed questions directly received from the NCBE, so that you can practice with real, past questions.
 However, because these changes are new, there have not been any past exam questions yet to release.
 No one, except the NCBE, knows exactly how these changes will play out on the exam, or if they will even be tested at all.
 In preparation, our legal team has drafted a set of 15 new simulated questions to cover the changes made to the Subject Matter Outline.
 Users will be able to tell these questions apart in the program by a special heading, which will note the question as SIMULATED (written by us), not LICENSED (written by the NCBE).
 These questions will be filtered into the program seamlessly.
 Users will not be able to go directly to the new questions.
-Instead the new questions appear in Practice Questions Mode, based on your own performance statistics in Real Property, and in Practice Exams Mode, in the correct proportions for each subtopic.
+Instead, the new questions appear in Practice Questions Mode, based on your own performance statistics in Real Property, and in Practice Exams Mode, in the correct proportions for each subtopic.

-Lastly, we have re-filmed all of our Real Property Video Lectures with our renown lecturer Professor Jonathan Grossman- one of the country’s top MBE experts.
+Lastly, we have re-filmed all of our Real Property Video Lectures with our renowned lecturer Professor Jonathan Grossman- one of the country’s top MBE experts.
 Each of the five subtopics has a brand new video, covering the new and expanded material where appropriate.

 Don’t fear Real Property for one more day!
 These changes by the NCBE are actually very minor when examined closely.
 AdaptiBar has all the resources you need to review, practice, and master Real Property.
-Start or continue studying with us to today and build the confidence you need to know you’ll pass!
+Start or continue studying with us today and build the confidence you need to know you’ll pass!